depili/scannotec_metro_display/README.md

   * Triggers message processing
 * 0x87 - RTC related

-any other type will set display contents
+Other messages will raise a error flag and do nothing else...

 ### content control characters

-* 0x09 goto offset?
+* 0x09 scroll text
+  * two hex chars following, offset to start the scrolling in hex, - 0x4c, in pixels
 * 0x0e small font
+  * Confirmed
 * 0x0f large font
+  * Confirmed
 * 0x11 set blink
+  * Confirmed
 * 0x12 reset blink
+  * Confirmed
-* 0x13 goto row start
+* 0x13 Enable dynamic content for the row
+  * Scroller doesn't scroll or timers change unless this is present in the row data
-* 0x14 delay
+* 0x14 timed messages
+  * Two hex chars following.
+  * Need to have multiple sections of different texts
+  * Can have different content on each of them
-* 0x15 4 char string substitution
+* 0x15 4 char string substition
+  * No idea what the contents are supposed to be, maybe temperature reading?
 * 0x16 time of day substitution
+  * 12:34
-* 0x1b <byte> set active row
+* 0x1b <ascii number> set active row
+  * Rows start from 0x30 ->

 - set_address: return